 Expiration.
 The proclamation expires 60 days from its effective date and may be continued as necessary.
 Within 50 days from the effective date, the Secretary of DHS shall, in consultation with the Secretaries of State and Labor, recommend whether the President should continue or modify the proclamation.

-Damon Key’s immigration attorneys note that, in practical terms, Trump’s decision to suspend the issuance of immigrant visas for the next 60 days doesn’t change anything: due to the coronavirus pandemic, all US consular posts in the world are already closed for visa appointments in order to safeguard the health of visa officers and other consular staff.
+Damon Key’s immigration attorneys note that, in practical terms, President Trump’s decision to suspend the issuance of immigrant visas for the next 60 days doesn’t change anything: due to the coronavirus pandemic, all US consular posts in the world are already closed for visa appointments in order to safeguard the health of visa officers and other consular staff.
 IT ALSO DOES NOT STOP OR PREVENT IMMIGRATION PROCESSING FOR THOSE WHO ARE ALREADY IN THE U.S.